 And sometimes, it’s we who need the reminder: while there may be jerks out there, there’s way more awesomeness.
 Just keep your eyes open and watch for it.

 Footnotes & References

 2: People believe the world is much worse than it really is because all that they see are headlines and news reports.
-By definition, in order to be a headline or to be newsworthy, something must be exceptional or out of the ordinary.
+By definition, to be a headline or newsworthy, something must be exceptional or out of the ordinary.
 That means that all of the good, ordinary, day-to-day things that make our world wonderful … aren’t newsworthy.